 Abnormalities in the uterine tract, such as

-- Hormonal problems, such as not having enough progesterone, a female hormone needed to support pregnancy
+- Hormonal problems, such as not having enough hormone (progesterone) needed to support pregnancy

 - Factors related to the immune system, such as blood-clotting problems or rejection of the fetus

 In some cases, the cause of miscarriage is unknown.